Morgan Stanley gives subdued outlook for brokerage

 While he still hopes to achieve a "20-plus" margin over the long term, Fleming said profitability beyond the mid-teens is largely dependent on market conditions, including higher interest rates and rising stock valuations.

-His comments came on a volatile day for stocks, as the S&P 500 Index .SPX slid into bear market territory early in the day only to stage a late rally and close 2.3 percent higher.
+His comments came as the S&P 500 Index .SPX slid into bear market territory and Morgan Stanley shares hit a new multiyear low of $11.59 on concerns about the European debt crisis.
+Morgan Stanley shares pared losses to trade at $12.29, down 1.4 percent on the day, on Tuesday afternoon.

-Morgan Stanley shares hit a new multiyear low of $11.59 in early trading, then surged 12.3 percent to close the session at $14.01.
-The stock has been among the most sensitive to developments in the European crisis in recent weeks.

 Morgan Stanley, the sixth-largest U.S. bank by assets, has been struggling to shore up investor confidence in its business strategy since announcing plans to acquire the Smith Barney franchise from Citigroup Inc (C.N) in 2009.